diskerror/Stemmer/README.md

 # Stemmer
 Realization of Porter 2 stemmer primarily using regular expressions.
-This implimentation is not a fully accurate version of the stemmer but is still quite useful in this form.
+This implimentation is not a fully accurate version of the stemmer as it contains some alternate and additional rules.

 It was written as a personal exercise in C++ programming and for building PHP extensions.
 There is also a simple command line version.
 The PHP extension requires the Copernica [PHP-CPP](http://www.phpcpp.com) API to be installed on the host system.